Gillian MacKenzie | Partner

 Bar Admissions: Massachusetts, New York

 Kate Johnson represents authors in both the US and the UK.
 Kate was previously an agent and Vice President at Georges Borchardt, Inc. She has edited and reported at StoryQuarterly, Bookslut.com, New York magazine, and elsewhere, and graduated from Northwestern's Medill School of Journalism.
 Her authors have won the Center for Fiction’s First Novel Prize, Whiting Award, Rona Jaffe Foundation Writers’ Award, the Barnes & Noble Discover Prize for Fiction, National Book Foundation’s 5 Under 35, Whitbread Award, the Nigeria Prize for Literature, and have been longlisted for the National Book Award in nonfiction and the PEN Open Book Award.
-Kate regularly visits literary festivals, courses, and events, and is a 2017-2018 judge for the Bristol Short Story Prize.
+Kate regularly visits literary festivals, courses, and events, and was the 2018 chair of the judging panel for the Bristol Short Story Prize.

 Kate represents literary and upmarket / book club fiction as well as a range of narrative nonfiction, with interest in food, running, feminism, obsessives, unconventional families, social history, art, travel and international stories, mental health, medicine, and the environment.
 She loves working with journalists.
 Across all her projects, she looks for authentic voices and books that uncover something off-kilter in the everyday, or conversely something relatable in the extraordinary.
 Kate handles contemporary, realistic YA on occasion.